Ischi94/statistical-rethinking/chapter4.md

 This is the third part of a series where I work through the practice questions of the second edition of Richard McElreaths [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/).
 Each post covers a new chapter.
 There are already some awesome sources for this book online like [Jeffrey Girard](https://jmgirard.com/statistical-rethinking-ch2/) working through the exercises of the first edition, or [Solomon Kurz](https://bookdown.org/ajkurz/Statistical_Rethinking_recoded/) leading through each example of the book with the *brms* and the *tidyverse* packages.
 You can even watch the [lectures of McElreath](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI) on Youtube and work through the [homework and solutions](https://github.com/rmcelreath/statrethinking_winter2019/tree/master/homework).
 However, so far I couldn't find a source providing solutions for the practice questions of the second edition, or the homework practices, in a tidy(-verse) way.
 My aim here is therefore to provide solutions for each homework and practice question of the second edition, using the *tidyverse* and the *rethinking* packages.
 The third part of the series will cover chapter 4, which corresponds to week 2 of the lectures and homework.
-McElreath himself states that chapter 4 is provides the foundation for most of the examples of the later chapters.
+McElreath himself states that chapter 4 provides the foundation for most of the examples of the later chapters.
 So I will spend a bit more time on this chapter and go a bit more into detail.

 # Homework